Quantum Alternating Direction Method of Multipliers for Semidefinite Programming: Conclusion

 \section{Conclusion}

-We present QADMM algorithm for SDP based on an inexact ADMM framework, which leverages quantum spectral transformation to replace the most computationally intensive classical matrix eigendecompositions steps.
+We present a QADMM algorithm for SDP based on an inexact ADMM framework, which leverages quantum spectral transformation to replace the most computationally intensive classical matrix eigendecomposition steps.
 By carefully designing a polynomial proximal operator, the iterative scheme admits an efficient implementation via QSVT.
 A detailed complexity analysis shows that QADMM improves upon both classical ADMM and quantum solvers in regimes of dimension $n$ or accuracy $\epsilon$.
-The main limitation of our algorithm is that it requires QRAM for encoding the data matrices, which is a strong assumption.
+The main limitation of our algorithm is that it requires polynomial-size QRAM data structures for encoding the data matrices and intermediate classical iterates, which is a strong assumption.
 Future work will focus on relaxing this assumption and exploring the potential of QADMM for other convex optimization problems such as convex conic programming and convex quadratic programming.